esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_anonymization.md

 - Show examples of data that makes patient images is identifiable
 - Discuss the concept of anonmyization
-- Use pydicom library as an example to handle DICOM metadata
+- Use the Pydicom library as an example to handle DICOM metadata

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Introduction

 Each of us is similar yet unique.
+This reality makes us identifiable which can be a problem in terms of medical research.
+While the open sharing of data helps research move forward, few patients would want thier medical details shared with the broader world if they could be identified.
+Patient information is protected by law in most countries.

-This reality makes us identifiable.
-Metadata e.g. patient name and adressm,are obviously designed to be patient identifying.
-It is equally important to recognize that in certain contexts this means all kinds of images can also be identified as belonging to a certain person.
-With the advent of face recognition software and search engines, even images we never thought of as identifiable, like a head CT, MRI [or even PET](https://doi.org/10.1016/j.neuroimage.2022.119357), can be theoretically traced back to a specific patient.
+ Metadata elements for imaging e.g. patient name and adress, are often obviously designed to be patient identifying.

+ In certain contexts the uniqueness of patients means all kinds of images without obvious metadata such as patient name can also be identified as belonging to a certain person.
+With the advent of face recognition software and search engines, images we never previously thought of as identifiable, like a head CT, MRI [or even PET](https://doi.org/10.1016/j.neuroimage.2022.119357), can be theoretically traced back to a specific patient.
+We can however, implement de-identification strategies to create data that is shareable.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor